Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Paradox bearded dragon

-Image Credit: Audrey Snider-Bell, Shutterstock
+Image By: Audrey Snider-Bell, Shutterstock

 There are a few factors that can contribute to impaction.
 Mainly, food, temperature, and substrate contribute to impaction if balance is off.
 It’s important to keep all components just right to make sure your bearded dragon has an adequate environment.

-Food
+1. Food

 Your beardie needs a well-balanced diet of protein, fiber, vitamins, and minerals.
 More importantly, they need fresh, clean water to help with digestion, too.
 If your beardie is lacking, it might slow up their system.

 Because wild bearded dragons often drink droplets of morning dew or rain, many owners spray their habitat to mimic rainfall.
 However, you can offer a flowing water source as well.
-Stagnant dishes of water tend to collect bacteria and growth—which can lead to adverse effects.
+Stagnant dishes of water tend to collect bacteria and growth, which can lead to adverse effects.

-Poor Temperatures
+2. Poor Temperatures

-Substrate
+3. Substrate

 Many bearded dragons experience impaction because of the substrate in their enclosure.
 When your beardie snatched up a cricket, they might also get a few pellets or grains of the substrate with it.
 Since they can’t digest it, it can get bound up inside of them along with their digesting food.

 That is why you shouldn’t use tiny particles like dirt, gravel, or sand.
-Instead, it’s better to use solid sheets, like newspaper or reptile carpet.
+Instead, it’s better to use solid sheets, like reptile carpet.
 Flat, debris-free bottoms are also cheap and easy to clean.

 divider- reptile paw

-Symptoms of Impaction
+Signs of Impaction

 Your beardie might be suffering from impaction if you notice: